bossbeagle1509/chip_list/README.md

 Creates a list of `ChoiceChips`.
 Also allows for selecting multiple chips at once and allows use in sync with other widgets.
 This package is intended to solve all your woes with regards to Chips.

-Well, maybe not all, but if you would like to request a feature,  [yes please](https://github.com/bossbeagle1509/chip_list/issues) !
+Well, maybe not all, but if you would like to request a feature,  [fire away](https://github.com/bossbeagle1509/chip_list/issues) !

-See `/example/main.dart` for an example on how to use the state of the list for updating the state of other widgets, and other cool properties.
+See `/example/main.dart` for an example on how to use the state of the list for updating the state of other widgets, and other fancy properties.

 # Getting started